Mongolia neo-Nazis announce a change of tack - pollution control

 Mongolians fear foreign workers are taking up scarce jobs in an economy where nearly 30 percent of the population lives below the poverty line, according to the Asia Development Bank.

 "Mining is important because it's 90 percent of our economy," said political commentator Dambadarjaa Jargalsaikhan.
-"But the unequal channeling of this revenue, the inequality in this country, that's the major issue."
+"But the unequal channelling of this revenue, the inequality in this country, that's the major issue."

 Not helping the Tsagaan Khass environmental credentials among mainstream observers, apart from the uniforms, is Altankhuum's reverence for Adolf Hitler.